JD Class of 2016

 How is Denver Law’s Employment Rate Calculated?

-To calculate our employment rate using formulas used by Denver Law, US News & World Report, the National Association of Law Placement, Law School Transparency, National Jurist or to design your own formula, check out our new interactive tool, Denver Law Jobs: By the Numbers™.
+To calculate our employment rate with formulas used by Denver Law, US News & World Report, the National Association of Law Placement, Law School Transparency, National Jurist or to design your own formula, check out our interactive tool, Denver Law Jobs: By the Numbers™.

-Numerator: The numerator in our calculation is the number of 2014 JD graduates who were working as of March 15, 2015 in any professional capacity (legal, nonlegal, full time, part time, long term and short term).
+Numerator: The numerator in our calculation is the number of 2016 JD graduates who were working as of March 15, 2017 in any professional capacity (legal, nonlegal, full time, part time, long term and short term).
 This includes graduates working in jobs requiring bar admission, jobs where the JD provides an advantage, and other positions that require professional skills or training.
-We also count positions funded by the university, including permanent positions as well as short term Fellow positions in which our graduates work in substantive legal positions with judges, law school faculty, as well as nonprofit and corporate employers.
+We also count positions funded by the university, including short term Fellow positions in which our graduates work in substantive legal positions with judges, law school faculty, as well as government and nonprofits.
 (For the specific number of university funded positions, see our ABA Report.)
-In previous years, we have included nonprofessional jobs in our calculation which was consistent with reporting conventions of the American Bar Association, National Association of Law Placement and US News & World Report.
-For the classes of 2012 and 2013, however, we have excluded the nonprofessional positions.
-For the 2013 class, this figure amounts to 3 excluded positions.
+Prior to the class of 2012, we also included nonprofessional jobs in our calculation which was consistent with reporting conventions of the American Bar Association, National Association of Law Placement and US News & World Report.
+Beginning with the class of 2012, however, we have excluded the nonprofessional positions.
+For the 2016 class, this figure amounts to 4 excluded positions.

-Denominator: The denominator in our calculation reflects the number of 2014 JD graduates known to be in the workforce as of March 15, 2015.
-Consistent with the practice of the United States Department of Labor, we excluded from the denominator the 11 graduates who were not known to be seeking employment as of that date.
-Specifically, we excluded 1 graduates who were pursuing another degree program, 4 unemployed graduates who were not seeking employment, 6 graduates whose employment status was unknown and 0 graduates who had accepted deferred offers of employment.
+Denominator: The denominator in our calculation reflects the number of 2016 JD graduates known to be in the workforce as of March 15, 2017.
+Consistent with the practice of the United States Department of Labor, we excluded from the denominator the 1 graduate who was not known to be seeking employment as of that date.
+Specifically, we excluded 1 graduate whose employment status was unknown.

 Rounded Percentage of Employed Graduates Working in Following Types of Employment: